Security in Israel FAQ

 How safe is it at Tel Aviv University right now?

-Nonetheless, we continue to prioritize the safety and wellbeing of our students and international community.
-We are monitoring any changes in circumstances within the country and are in frequent contact with government agencies; our procedures and instructions are in alignment with wider government protocols.
+Our top priority is the safety and well-being of our students and the international community.
+We are in frequent contact with government agencies; our procedures and instructions align with wider governmental protocol and recommendations.

-There are many safe and secure areas across TAU, including in the campus dorms, and TAU has robust campus security.
+Should they be needed, there are many safe and secure areas across TAU, including in the campus dorms, including in the campus dorms, and TAU has robust campus security.
 We have a detailed safety protocol for any situation that might occur.

 How is the academic year affected?